bakhshipoor/TimeZone/README.md

 1. Download the latest **Data Only Distribution** from https://www.iana.org/time-zones.
 2. Extract the downloaded archive to a suitable location.

-#### Building the TimeZoneDataBaseCreator
+#### Building the TimeZoneDatabaseCreator

-1. Open the `TimeZoneDataBaseCreator` solution in Visual Studio.
+1. Open the `TimeZoneDatabaseCreator` solution in Visual Studio.
 2. Configure the project to point to the extracted IANA time zone database.
 3. Build the solution.